-The main roles and responsibilities of scrutiny committees are outlined below:
+The main roles and responsibilities of scrutiny committees are to:

-- Scrutiny committees examine how well the Executive Board and/or Authority is performing in delivering its key aims and objectives
+- Examine how well the Executive Board and Council are performing in delivering their key aims and objectives.

-- They ensure that the Executive Board is publicly held to account and seeks to promote open and transparent decision making and democratic accountability
+- Ensure that the Executive Board is publicly held to account and seek to promote open and transparent decision-making and democratic accountability.

-- Scrutiny also has a key role to play in the development, monitoring and review of Council policies
+- Play a key role in the development, monitoring and review of Council policies.

-- They allow for the participation of external organisations and partners in consideration of issues that may impact upon the delivery of Council and countywide objectives
+- Enable the participation of external organisations and partners in consideration of issues that may impact upon the delivery of Council and countywide objectives.

 However, scrutiny committees do not discuss individual complaints and appeals, or intervene in planning decisions.